 Another difference is the gearing itself.
 Wattbike doesn’t follow the front + rear derailleur formula known from bikes.
 Instead, you can set 11 or 22 ‘gears,’ and the resistance will change linearly.
 Of course, the jumps between 22 gears are smaller, so you can choose the resistance that suits your cadence.

-It is a shame that Atom doesn’t provide any feedback in the form of vibration like KICKR or NEO when you shift.
+It is a shame that Atom doesn’t provide feedback in the form of vibration like KICKR or NEO when you shift.
 It would improve the user experience.
 So, maybe they will add it in the 3rd generation.
 We will see.

 However, as said in the beginning, Wattbike Atom is the best budget smart bike.
 It offers almost the same as Wahoo KICKR or Tacx NEO bikes, except for a few shortcomings.